-c) Where a competitor clips the rope into a carabiner in accordance with Article 4.5(a)above, but where some technical error has occurred, the competitor shall be permitted to clip the next carabiner in sequence and then unclip and reclip (if necessary, by down climbing) the previous carabiner.
+c) Where a competitor clips the rope into a karabiner in accordance with Article 4.5(a)above, but where some technical error has occurred, the competitor shall be permitted to clip the next karabiner in sequence and then unclip and reclip (if necessary, by down climbing) the previous karabiner.
 At the end, all the protection points must be clipped in.
 The Category Judge may order that the attempt be terminated and the greatest height (or greatest distance) measured if he/she decides that to proceed further would contravene the safety regulations.

-5. HEIGHT MEASUREMENT
+2.5.
+HEIGHT MEASUREMENT

-5.1.
-In accordance with Article 8 below, in the event of a fall or the Category Judge section of a route, the furthest point reached with the ice axe), in the line and in the climbing sequence of the route as determined by the International Routesetter, shall be measured.
+2.5.1.
+In accordance with Article 8 below, in the event of a fall or the Category Judge section of a route, the furthest point reached with the ice axe), in the line and in the climbing sequence of the route as determined by the International Route-setter, shall be measured.

-5.2 Criteria for measurement:
+2.5.2 Criteria for measurement:

-- a) In ice: is the last clipped quick draw and the number of the zone marked by blue boundaries (e.g. Seventh zone from the bottom between quick draw No.4 and No.5 gives 4,07 height result) - b) in drytooling: is the last clipped quick draw and the number of the hold (e.g. fifteenth hold from the bottom between quick draw No.5 and No.6 gives 5,15 height result).
-Each ice axe placement or hold (only handholds shall be considered) shall be deemed as such by the International Forerunner before the start of a round of the competition or following positive use by a competitor during that round of the competition. - c) The zone or hold is valid, if 2 axes are in the zone or hold, or one axe is in the zone or hold and the other no more in the previous zone.

-- d) If the competitor ends his performance with two axes fixed in two different zones or holds, the judge will consider as reached the lower zone, but giving a "plus 0,002 point" to the result.
-If the competitor jumps to hold a new zone, but the ice axe only touches the zone or hold without being fixed, a "plus 0,001 point" will be added to the result. - 5.3.
-The maximum time for the climb is set by the President of the Jury. - 5.3.
-The picks of the Ice Tools may touch or cross if they are being used on the same hold or position, but the Ice Tools may not be connected to each other or to the Crampons. - 5.4.
-The Ice Tools may only be used by the hands or arms. - 5.5.
-The UIAA Judge can stop a Competitor at any time for safety reasons. - 5.6.
-The groundfall of any part of mandatory equipment should result by immediate termination of the competitor's attempt - 5.7.
-If a competitor takes hold of the final quick draw before the rope is safely clipped into the final carabiner, this shall be considered as an artificial aid and the competitor's attempt on the route shall be terminated and measured in accordance with Article 5.1
+- a) In ice: is the last clipped quick draw and the number of the zone marked by blue boundaries (e.g. Seventh zone from the bottom between quick draw No.4 and No.5 gives 4,07 height result) - b) in dry-tooling: is the last clipped quick draw and the number of the hold (e.g. fifteenth hold from the bottom between quick draw No.5 and No.6 gives 5,15 height result).
+Each ice axe placement or hold (only handholds shall be considered) shall be deemed as such by the International Forerunner before the start of a round of the competition or following positive use by a competitor during that round of the competition. - c) The zone or hold is valid, if 2 axes are in the zone or hold, or one axe is in the zone or hold and the other no more in the previous zone. - d) If the competitor ends his performance with two axes fixed in two different zones or holds, the judge will consider as reached the lower zone, but giving a "plus 0,002 point" to the result.
+If the competitor jumps to hold a new zone, but the ice axe only touches the zone or hold without being fixed, a "plus 0,001 point" will be added to the result. - 2.5.3.
+The maximum time for the climb is set by the President of the Jury. - 2.5.4.
+The picks of the Ice Tools may touch or cross if they are being used on the same hold or position, but the Ice Tools may not be connected to each other or to the Crampons.
+The Ice Tools may only be used by the hands.
+NO ARMS. - 2.5.5.
+The Ice Tools may only be used by the hands or arms. - 2.5.6.
+The UIAA Judge can stop a Competitor at any time for safety reasons. - 2.5.7.
+The groundfall of any part of mandatory equipment should result by immediate termination of the competitor's attempt - 2.5.8.
+If a competitor takes hold of the final quick draw before the rope is safely clipped into the final karabiner, this shall be considered as an artificial aid and the competitor's attempt on the route shall be terminated and measured in accordance with Article 5.1.

-6. RANKING AFTER EACH ROUND OF THE COMPETITION
+2.6.
+RANKING AFTER EACH ROUND OF THE COMPETITION

-6.1.
+2.6.1.
 After each round of the competition, the competitors shall be ranked according to Art.5.2.